ZanattaMichael/AzureDevOpsDsc/CONTRIBUTING.md

 ### Naming the Resource

-The resource name must start with the prefix xAzDo, such as xAzDoProject.
+The resource name must start with the prefix xAzDo, such as AzDoProject.

 ### Guidelines for Documentation